-Kraege International has been a specialist propagator of strawberry and raspberry plant material since 1958.
-Our company produces more than 50 different strawberry varieties and the commercially most important raspberry varieties on about 300 hectares of rented land.
-Our strawberries are produced as fresh-, Frigo-, potted fresh-, tray- and waiting bed plants.
+Kraege International has been a specialist propagator of strawberry plant material since 1958.
+Our company produces more than 50 different strawberry varieties on about 300 hectares of rented land.
+Our strawberries are produced as fresh-, frigo-, potted fresh-, trayand waiting bed plants.